arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 To ensure connectivity in a wide variety of possible scenarios, the Max Carrier features cellular connectivity powered by the SARA-R412M-02B multi-band module.

-You can easily connect your projects to the cloud leveraging the more suitable communication protocol, from LTE, NB-IoT, Cat.M1 and more.
+You can easily connect your solution to the internet leveraging the more suitable communication protocol, from LTE, NB-IoT, Cat.M1 and more.

 ![Portenta Max Carrier with Cellular Antenna](assets/cellular-antenna.png)